 Educational offerings are scheduled throughout the year.
 Current offerings include:

 Management of the Pediatric Burn Patient

 - 6–7 p.m.
 EST

-- Presented by Melissa Gorman, MSN, RN, NPD-BC, CCRN-K, Clinical Education Coordinator and Rich Grady, BSN, RN, Nurse Manager of Perioperative Services
+- Presented by Melissa Gorman, MSN, RN, NPD-BC, CCRN-K, Nursing Professional Development Specialist and Rich Grady, BSN, RN, Nurse Manager of Perioperative Services

 Contact Kerri Staffier, Physician Liaison, at Kerri.Staffier@shrinenet.org to preregister.

 Nursing Student-Focused Lectures

 In partnership with local colleges and universities, Shriners Children's Boston offers a lecture for student nurses titled Nursing Management for the Pediatric Burn Patient several times throughout the year.
-Nursing faculty may contact Melissa Gorman, RN, clinical education coordinator, at MGorman@shrinenet.org for more information.
+Nursing faculty may contact Melissa Gorman, RN, nursing professional development specialist, at MGorman@shrinenet.org for more information.

 Advanced Practicum in Clinical Psychology at Shriners Children’s Boston